 COURSE.
 Barcelona Marathon was an out and back course (“Sortida” or leaving point and “Arribada” or ending point is the same).
 The race started at Avenida de La Reina Maria Cristina and headed out towards Plaza Espanya offering a beautiful course that ran through the landmarks of the city: Camp Nou, Dona i Ocell, Casa Batllo, Sagrada Familia, La Rambla, Forum, Torre Mapfre, Plaza Catalunya Catedral, and Monument A Colon.
 Was this a tour or a marathon?
 I’d say it was both!

 The organizers announced that this was the first time they were using this new course, which would be flatter and faster.
-This led me into thinking the course would be flat, but it definitely was not.
+As a result, I got me thinking the course would be flat, but it definitely was not.
 They probably meant flatter than last year!

 I loved the hills though!
 I trained for hills and none were too steep anyway, so the ascents and descents offered the legs variety rather than tedious and boring flat courses.